“Have you checked the markets today?” “How are the financial markets going?” “Do you invest in markets?”

 If you’ve bought or sold commodities in the past, chances are that it was in the ‘precious and industrial metals’ category.
 That’s because this category includes precious metals like gold and silver.

-One of the main reasons people buy gold and silver is to protect their wealth against inflation. from e usually An investor may choose to invest in a commodity such as gold, to protect themselves against inflation.
+One of the main reasons people buy gold and silver is to protect their wealth against inflation.
+An investor may choose to invest in a commodity such as gold, to protect themselves against inflation.
 (Inflation is a rise in prices across an economy.)
 In simple terms, when an economy is experiencing high inflation, your money “doesn’t go as far.”

 The global derivatives market is enormous.
 It dwarfs the size of the bond market, stock market, and commodities market.